-1. You must have a doctor or other provider write your prescription, which must be valid under applicable state law.
+- 1. You must have a doctor or other provider write your prescription, which must be valid under applicable state law.
 This person often is your primary care provider (PCP).
-It could also be another provider if your primary care provider has referred you for care.

-2. Your prescriber must not be on Medicare's Exclusion or Preclusion Lists.

-3. You generally must use a network pharmacy to fill your prescription.
-This pharmacy must also be enrolled with Rhode Island Medicaid.

-4. Your prescribed drug must be on the plan's List of Covered Drugs.
-We call it the "Drug List" for short.

-- If it is not on the Drug List, we may be able to cover it by giving you an exception. - Refer to page 169 to learn about asking for an exception.

-5. Your drug must be used for a medically accepted indication.
+It could also be another provider if your primary care provider has referred you for care. - 2.
+Your prescriber must not be on Medicare's Exclusion or Preclusion Lists. - 3.
+You generally must use a network pharmacy to fill your prescription. - 4.
+Your prescribed drug must be on the plan's List of Covered Drugs.
+We call it the "Drug List" for short. - If it is not on the Drug List, we may be able to cover it by giving you an exception. - Refer to page 180 to learn about asking for an exception. - 5.
+Your drug must be used for a medically accepted indication.
 This means that the use of the drug is either approved by the Food and Drug Administration or supported by certain medical references.
 "Medically- accepted indication" is defined as a diagnosis that was approved under the Federal Food, Drug, and Cosmetic Act, or that is supported through scientific research found in the American Hospital Formulary Service Drug Information and/or DRUGDEX® Information System.

-Α. Getting your prescriptions filled 105

-A1.
-Filling your prescription at a network pharmacy 105

-A2.
-Using your Member ID Card when you fill a prescription 105

-A3.
-What to do if you want to change to a different network pharmacy 105

-A4.
-What to do if your pharmacy leaves the network 105

-A5.
-Using a specialized pharmacy 105

-A6.
-Using mail-order services to get your drugs 106

-A7.
-Getting a long-term supply of drugs 108

-A8.
-Using a pharmacy that is not in the plan's network 108

-A9.
-Paying you back if you pay for a prescription 108

-В. The plan's Drug List 108

-B1.
-Drugs on the Drug List 109

-B2.
-How to find a drug on the Drug List 109

-B3.
-Drugs that are not on the Drug List 109

-B4.
-Drug List tiers 110

-C. Limits on some drugs 111

-D. Reasons your drug might not be covered 112

-D1.
-Getting a temporary supply 112

-E. Changes in coverage for your drugs 115

-F. Drug coverage in special cases 117
+Getting your prescriptions filled .
+113 A1.
+Filling your prescription at a network pharmacy .
+113 A2.
+Using your Member ID Card when you fill a prescription .
+113 A3.
+What to do if you want to change to a different network pharmacy .
+113 A4.
+What to do if your pharmacy leaves the network .
+113 A5.
+Using a specialized pharmacy .
+113 A6.
+Using mail-order services to get your drugs .
+114 A7.
+Getting a long-term supply of drugs .
+116 A8.
+Using a pharmacy that is not in the plan's network .
+116 A9.
+Paying you back if you pay for a prescription .
+116 The plan's Drug List .
+116 B1.
+Drugs on the Drug List .
+117 B2.
+How to find a drug on the Drug List .
+117 B3.
+Drugs that are not on the Drug List .
+117 B4.
+Drug List tiers .
+118 Limits on some drugs .
+118 Reasons your drug might not be covered .
+120 D1.
+Getting a temporary supply .
+120 Changes in coverage for your drugs .
+123 Drug coverage in special cases .
+125 F1.
+If you are in a hospital or a skilled nursing facility for a stay that is covered by the plan .
+125 F2.
+If you are in a long-term care facility .
+125 F3.
+If you are in a Medicare-certified hospice program .
+125 A1.
+Filling your prescription at a network pharmacy